Zordid/adventofcode-kotlin-2020/README.md

 The aftermath of this puzzle led me to transform the validation mechanism into a validator map with keys (the field names) and a corresponding lambda expression for the validation work.
 This at least looks quite nice.

+### Day 5: Binary Boarding
+Hell, was I dumb in the morning.
+It looked deceivingly simple at first, then got awkward doing it manually and an hour later it all crumbled to *very* simple again.

+First mistake: I probably mixed up the Fs and Bs and did it the wrong way.
+That's why I then turned to do the binary translation manually with a fold command, folding a range of 0..127 down to the single digit.
+For part 2, I again overdid it by a lot!
+I understood the question differently: look for the first full-seated row (seats 0 through 7), followed by a row with one free seat, followed by another full-seated row.
+This worked.
+But hey:
+Eric clearly stated: "ID-1 and ID+1 is taken" No word about the complete row in front and behind.

+An hour later, everything got clear.
+The whole row/column definition was a scam.
+All this was: Fs are 0, Ls are 0, the rest is a 1.
+Take that string, interpret it as a binary number.
+Do that for all the boarding passes.

+Then answer the question: which is the highest id?
+And in the range of the lowest to the highest, which single one is missing - that's our seat.
+Done.